CrumpLab/cognition/docs/textbook/C8_Memory.md

 #### Method of Serial Reproduction

 Bartlett's reconstructionist view of memory was informed by his "method of serial reproduction".
 This was similar to Ebbinghaus' method of learning lists by practicing them over and over.
 The major difference was that Bartlett gave his subjects something to remember, then he had them remember it over-and-over again.
 He measured how the content of each remembering attempt changed over time.
-We will look briefly at two of his examples, the war of the ghosts, and L'Portraite D'homme.
+We will look briefly at two of his examples, the war of the ghosts, and l'portrait d'homme.

 #### War of the Ghosts

 Bartlett had subjects (who were also British) read a story called the "War of the Ghosts", which was a folk-lore story about indigenous Americans.
 Then, he asked his subjects to write down the story from memory.
 After they were finished, he had them write it down again from memory.
 Then, again, and again.
-It's a little bit like the children's [game of telephone](https://en.wikipedia.org/wiki/Chinese_whispers), where a message is passed from one child to another.
+It's a little bit like the [game of telephone](https://en.wikipedia.org/wiki/Chinese_whispers), where a message is passed from one child to another.
 What happens to the message at the end?
 It is usually morphed into something very different from the first message.
 Bartlett found similar results in his serial reproduction task, where subjects were essentially playing telephone with their own memory of a story.

 As people kept reproducing the story from memory, they introduced new details, and left out original details.
 Additionally, the retold story seemed to head toward a common direction.
 It was as if his subjects pre-existing biases and general notions about the characters and situations in the story were guiding how they retold the story.
 Bartlett used these observations to suggest that memory reconstruction was being guided by "schemas".
 Schemas are scripts that are supposed to guide how memory reconstructs information.
 Bartlett's schemas often referred to central tendencies or stereotypical generalizations about the content he showed his subjects.